NBAlexis/CudaLatticeGauge/README.md

 See detailed.pdf for more.

-Please report bug to yangjichong@fudan.edu.cn
+Please report bug to yangjichong@lnnu.edu.cn

 Thank you ^_^